There is something about having productive days — we get this sense of accomplishment which often makes us feel good about ourselves.

 We do that by putting in place certain practices or behaviours each day that will make it inevitable for us to have productive days.

-One thing we must always remember is that there will be days when we won’t be at our best and our level of productivity will not be as high as we would like it to be.
-While it is important to minimise days like that, it is also important to accept that we will have those kinds of days and not to be too hard on ourselves when it does happen.
+One thing we must always remember is there will be days when we won’t be at our best and our level of productivity will not be as high as we would like it to be.
+While it’s important to minimise days like that, it’s also important to accept we’ll have those kinds of days and not to be too hard on ourselves when it happens.

-The better we get at doing the things that will ensure we are productive, the easier and quicker we will get things done, which means we will accomplish our goals a lot faster.
+The better we get at doing the things that will ensure we are productive, the easier and quicker we’ll get things done, which means we’ll accomplish our goals a lot faster.

 At that rate, it would have taken me another nine days to get it completed.
 On the second day, I decided to only work on that document until I got it completed.
 It took me some time initially to get up to speed on what I had done the day before and what I needed to do next, but once I got started, I was able to concentrate a lot better without needing to look at the clock.

 - Engage your mind and body when you wake up.
-When we wake up, we’ve typically gone anywhere from six to eight hours without any food or water.
-It is important that we nourish our body with plenty of fluids, and activate our body either via stretches or a physical workout.
+When we wake up, we’ve typically gone anywhere from six to eight hours with no food or water.
+It’s important we nourish our body with plenty of fluids, and activate our body either via stretches or a physical workout.
 We can engage our mind through meditation and visualising how we want our day to unfold.
 The better the quality of the inner work we do, the better the quality our outer work will be, which affects our level of productivity.

 - Take good care of your body.
-We are constantly using mental and physical energy during the day.
-Therefore we must take care of ourselves well during the course of the day.
-Having healthy meals, taking regular breaks, keeping our body engaged by standing up or moving around are some simple things that will help us stay productive.
+We’re constantly using mental and physical energy during the day.
+Therefore, we must take care of ourselves well during the day.
+Having healthy meals, taking regular breaks, keeping our body engaged by standing up or moving around are simple things that will help us stay productive.
 What we drink also play a critical part in how our energy levels fluctuate during the day.
-If it is possible, having a short nap in the afternoon will also help maintain our energy levels especially towards the end of the day.
+If it’s possible, having a short nap in the afternoon will also help maintain our energy levels especially towards the end of the day.

 - Schedule all activities that must be completed.
 If we don’t do this, none of the other things really matter.
-The things we want to get done have to be scheduled in, otherwise un-important but urgent tasks can easily take up most of our day.
-It is highly beneficial to schedule our highest priorities first and work on one thing at a time.
+The things we want to get done have to be scheduled, otherwise un-important but urgent tasks can easily take up most of our day.
+It’s highly beneficial to schedule our highest priorities first and work on one thing at a time.
 We should also form the habit of scheduling in our breaks and distraction times for checking our emails or responding to messages or phone calls.

-Applying the steps above will guarantee extremely productive days on a consistent basis.
-While it will take some effort initially, the payoff will be well worth the effort.
-If we don’t put strategies in place, then we’ll be relying on how we feel each day to determine our level of productivity.
+Applying the steps above will guarantee productive days consistently.
+While it will take effort initially, the payoff will be worthwhile.
+If we don’t put strategies in place, we’ll be relying on how we feel each day to determine our level of productivity.